mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 input node and is successively processed by the following nodes on the graph.
 The general flow implementation automatizes the training, execution, and inverse execution (if defined) of the whole graph.
+Training can be supervised and can consist of multiple phases.
 Crash recovery is optionally available: in case of failure the current state of the flow is saved for later inspection.
-A subclass of the basic flow class allows user-supplied checkpoint functions to be executed at the end of each phase, for example to save the internal structures of a node for later analysis.
+A subclass of the basic flow class (``CheckpointFlow``) allows user-supplied checkpoint functions to be executed at the end of each phase, for example to save the internal structures of a node for later analysis.
+Flow objects are Python containers.
+Most of the builtin ``list`` methods are available.

 Flow instantiation, training and execution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~